 Of course, if you are unable to obtain orange beetroot you can use conventional red (organic) beetroot.
 The colour won’t be the same as here, but the lovely combination of flavour will work just as effectively.

 approx 500 g golden beetroot, peeled and chopped into chunks

 ½ tsp salt

 1 tbsp fresh parsley, finely chopped

-3. Heat the remaining olive oil in a pan and add the onion.
+3. When the beetroot is nearing the end of its roasting time, heat the remaining two tablespoons of olive oil in a large pan and add the onion.
 Cook for five minutes or so, until the onion becomes soft and translucent.
-Add the fennel, the garlic and the fennel seeds and cook for a further 3-4 minutes, stirring, until the fennel begins to soften.
-Add the pastis (if using) and the beetroot and continue to cook, stirring for a further 2 minutes before adding the vegetable stock.
+Add the fennel, garlic, fennel seeds, saffron and salt, and cook for a further 3-4 minutes, stirring, until the fennel begins to soften.
+Add the beetroot and the vegetable stock.

-6. Gently reheat the soup.
+6. To serve, gently reheat the soup.
 Ladle into bowls and scatter with the chopped parsley.

 Tags: artificial fertiliser, fungicides, global warming, organic, pesticides